 Most students need about four years to earn their bachelor’s degree (shame on me, but I needed six).

-With high tuition fees, wouldn’t it be better for young people to get organized and plan carefully to graduate as soon as they can?
+With high tuition fees, wouldn’t it be better for young people to get organized and plan carefully to graduate as soon as possible?

 After all, it may help them save money in college.

-Tracking ALL possible expenses can help you get an understanding of how much you’ll really be spending.
+Tracking all possible expenses can help you understand how much you’ll really be spending.

 3. Use Money Calendars